 - Certain autoimmune disorders

 It appears that the best course of action for treating both hypogonadism and hypergonadism is hormonal therapy.
-An endocrinologist, a doctor specializing in the body's hormones, can make certain that hormonal balance is achieved in the safest possible way.Alice!
+An endocrinologist, a medical provider specializing in the body's hormones, can make certain that hormonal balance is achieved in the safest possible way.Alice!